EESC-MKGroup/RobotrekkingDRL2020/README.md

 # RobotrekkingDRL2020
 Here is the code to the paper "Visual and Dynamics Fusion on a Deep Reinforcement Learning Controlled Rover", submitted in Journal of Intelligent &amp; Robotics Systems 2020

-We used the following python libraries: tensorflow and gym.
-Simulation was performed with mujoco
+We used the following python libraries: tensorflow (https://www.tensorflow.org/) and gym (https://gym.openai.com/).
+Simulation was performed with MuJoCo (http://www.mujoco.org/)

 ## Instaling the Environment